 Nadja studied law at the universities of Leipzig (Germany) and Le Havre (France) and passed the bar exam in Washington State (U.S.).

-She speaks German, Spanish and English.
+She speaks German, Spanish and English and has basic skills in French and Catalan.